Skip to main content

 /helpList all commands

-/history [n]Recent messages with mode column
+/history [n]Recent messages with response-style metadata

 /contextSession context snapshot